SDKs

 Keep host and surface separate.
 Claude Code, Codex, Cursor, Windsurf, Copilot, Gemini CLI, Devin, and OpenCode are coding-agent hosts.
 OpenClaw is a harness/runtime.
 CLI, MCP Server, SDKs, Skill, OpenAPI, REST, WebSocket, and docs Markdown are the surfaces those environments can use.

-Minimum Task Packet
+Minimum Task Checklist

-Before switching from one surface to another, write down the request contract.| Field | Example |
+Before switching from one surface to another, write down the request contract.

 Surface Translation Rules